Wojciik/alx_be_shell/shell_permissions/README.md

-This repository contains a script that creates an empty file called hello
+This repository contains a script that changes permissions to the hello file